flare-foundation/attestation-client/README.md

 The Attestation Client Suite is a set of software modules for handling tasks related to performing attestations in Flare's State Connector protocol.
 It includes the following modules:

 - Attestation client
-- Chain indexers (BTC, LTC, DOGE, XRP, ALGO)
+- Chain indexers (BTC, DOGE, XRP) and verifier servers
-- Webserver for attestation client
+- Attestation client web server providing attestation results
-- Auxiliary development tools (ctail, spammers, monitoring tools, ...)
+- Auxiliary development tools (logging, monitoring, ...)

 The project depends heavily on the [Multi Chain Client library (MCC)](https://github.com/flare-foundation/multi-chain-client) that provides a unified interface to multiple blockchain APIs.